-- Identify any impact the proposal may have on terrestrial fauna, relevant wildlife habitat and other fauna conservation values. - Discuss measures to minimise wildlife capture and mortality in the open trench. - Provide details of the methodology that will be used to assess and handle injuries that may be inflicted on livestock or native fauna as a result of operational works for the project. - Discuss the method of minimising the introduction of feral animals, and other exotic fauna. - Discuss the effects of construction activities and disposal of construction wastes on biting insect species of pest and health significance, including measures to prevent increases in these species.
+- Identify any impact the proposal may have on terrestrial fauna, relevant wildlife habitat and other fauna conservation values - Discuss measures to minimise wildlife capture and mortality - Provide details of the methodology that will be used to assess and handle injuries that may be inflicted on livestock or native fauna as a result op operational works for the Project - Discuss the method of minimizing the introduction of feral animals, and other exotic fauna - Discuss the effects of construction activities and disposal of construction wastes on biting insect species of pest and health significance, including measures to prevent increases and the spread of these species.
+Management of spoil in the South Western Fire Ant Declared Area must be specifically addressed.